ekliao/EricLiaoDigitalGarden/src/site/notes/Hypothesis - a public-by-default web annotation tool 預設公開的網上標註筆記工具.md

 - Updated annotations don't sync successfully to Obsidian the way Omnivore does.
 A tedious workaround: delete the Obsidian note, reset (in plugin setting), and sync again.
 - Caution: can reveal private web content (the highlighted portion) if the note is set to public
 - No iOS app; web-based
+- The suggested solution for iOS (loading through via.hypothes.is) is crappy and practically useless.
 - Not also a reading app like Omnivore
 - Certain web domains aren't enabled; similar limitations as Glasp, more limited than Omnivore
 - Loading of the annotation UI (after clicking the Chrome button on a web page) can be a bit iffy